pabloN96/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 3. What does it mean to “clone” a repo?

+A clone simply means a copy of a repo.
+If you clone a repo of your own, or one in which you’re a collaborator, then you can read (pull) and write (push) to it.

+If you clone a public repo that isn’t your own or in which you’re *not* a collaborator, then you may only read (pull) from it?

 ### 4. What is a push?

 ### 5. What is a pull?